Old Vanity Fair property gets new tenants

 JACKSON COUNTY, Fla.
 (WJHG/WECP) - The former Factory Stores of America in Graceville, more commonly known as the Vanity Fair Outlet, closed down at the end of 2020.
 Now, a new company, McNeil Technologies, will be moving into the building.

 McNeil Technologies is a company that manufactures fiberglass lining for wastewater systems across the country.
-Their current home is in Bonifay, but they were looking for a place to expand.
+Their current home is in Bonifay, but they were looking for a place to expand to.

 With the addition of McNeil Technologies to the community, officials say around 40 to 50 jobs will be created for Jackson County, specifically Graceville, residents.